Very litte If any at all

 Princess Mary, the younger sister of Henry VIII, married Charles Brandon, the Duke of Suffolk at Greenwich.
 Henry VIII gave full consent to the marriage.

 At Greenwich a treaty was signed by the Scots and King Henry VIII swearing firstly peace between the two nations and secondly the agreement that Mary Stuart, Queen of Scots, should marry Henry's son Edward.
 Although these two treaties were initially agreed they had been rejected by the Scots by the end of the year.
+King Henry at first wanted Mary to be brought to England but two sides agreed that she should remain in Scotland until her tenth birthday.

 King Edward VI died at Greenwich Palace as the age of 15.